 Ammonia delisting recommendation for Tequisquita Slough, where no exceedances of the water quality objective occurred since 2013, coincident with the development of Pajaro River Nutrient TMDL.

 The following are several noteworthy trends of improving water quality.
-However, there are insufficient data available to confirm water quality standards attainment and remove the waterbody segment and pollution combination from the 303(d) list at this time:
+However, there are insufficient data available to confirm water quality standards attainment to remove the waterbody segment and pollution combination from the 303(d) list at this time:

 Moro Cojo Slough – nitrate: Data show an improving trend in nitrate conditions in the middle and upper reaches of the Slough, following implementation of several nutrient treatment projects in the watershed.
 However, additional biostimulatory response data are needed to confirm that nitrate does not cause or contribute to an unacceptable biostimulatory response in this waterbody segment.